peteallport/TODOs/README.md

 # TODO for Atom

-Introducing TODOs for Atom.
+Introducing TODO for Atom.
 Organize your //TODOs and see them listed by pressing ctrl-alt-T.

 ![A screenshot of your package](http://i.imgur.com/5u5cGji.png)